Health Insurance

 Can I rejoin a group scheme later?

 You can rejoin a group scheme if you move to a new employer that offers one, but not all employers do.
-Some sectors are more likely to offer this benefit - like finance or tech - while others tend not to.
+Some sectors are more likely to offer business health insurance as a benefit—like finance or tech—while others tend not to.
 Make sure to check your benefits before accepting a job if a new policy is important to you.

 Are pre-existing conditions covered?

-Whether your health insurance policy covers a pre-existing medical conditions depends on the terms.
-Some require full medical history, involving a medical questionnaire or exams, while others are more comprehensive, including those with "medical history disregarded" underwriting.
+Whether your health insurance policy covers a pre-existing medical condition depends on the terms, and some policies may exclude pre existing conditions depending on the underwriting process.
+Medical underwriting is used to assess risk and determine whether pre existing conditions are covered or excluded.
+Some require full medical history, involving a medical questionnaire or exams, while others are more comprehensive, including those with “medical history disregarded” underwriting.
 Be sure to fully disclose your medical history, so there are no complications with your future claims.